-For some easy, budget-friendly pampering, head to your kitchen.
+For some easy, wallet-friendly pampering, head to your kitchen!
 We’ll show you how with these tips and recipes.

 If you’ve got a little time and a few key ingredients in your cupboards, you can enjoy some spa-worthy pampering at home.

 Aside from saving you money, home made spa treatments are good for your body and the environment.
 You control the ingredients, so you can avoid unnecessary perfumes, dyes and preservatives.
 You don’t have to worry about questionable chemicals being absorbed into your body or ending up in the environment.
 Best of all, you can also customize recipes to use your favourite ingredients and scents.

 Sound complicated?
 It’s actually easier than you think.
 Here’s how to get started.

 Check your shelves

 You don’t need to run to the store to get started.
 Chances are you’ve already got the most common ingredients in your cupboard or your fridge:

 Honey: Not only does it moisturize, it also acts as an astringent and antiseptic.